sanjoymun/TAE-InsoDDTB-Assessment/README.md

     ```
     > cd ~/workspace/<wdio-js_directory_name>
     > npm run test [This will run all tests under feature file]
-    > npm run test:one OR npm run test:one [This will run individual scenario]
+    > npm run test:one [ This will run individual scenario where '@one' tag has been used for scenario1 ]
     ```

  4. To generate report -